sled-rs/sled-rs.github.io/perf.md

 is vital for staying alive over many flights in varied weather situations.

 Programmers often don't do this.
-We tend to make random guesses based on some primitive feeling, resulting in many hours lost pursuing the impossible over the course of a career.
+We tend to make random guesses based on some primitive feeling, resulting in months or years lost pursuing the impossible over the course of a career.
 But our machines are quite amenable to measurement, and we can avoid wasting so much of our lives by paying better attention to metrics that are easy to acquire before spending time optimizing something